kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 ## Setting the Boot Options
 ---
-In order to decrypt the disks and mount the "root" sobvolume to /, we need to set a few kernel options in our boot loader configuration.
+In order to decrypt the disks and mount the "root" subvolume to /, we need to set a few kernel options in our boot loader configuration.
 The specifics may be slightly different, depending on your choice of bootloader, but generally there is an "options" line in the configuration for each boot entry.